Crypto-Spartan/unifi-search-tool/README.md

 ## **Advanced**

-### Add Your Own Defaults
+### NEW - Pre-populate username, password, & URL fields

 These instructions are for those that would like to add in their own defaults so that they don't need to re-enter their credentials or controller URL each time the program is opened.
+(This will only work for the installed version unless you decide to build the portable version from source.)

 #### NOTE: If you choose to do this and credentials are stolen, I am not responsible.
 This is at your own risk.

-1. Find the commented lines in each block of code that relates to the specific field you would like to change.
-It looks like this: ```#user_input.setText('<your_username_here>')```

-2. Un-comment the line, and modify the `<your_<>_here>` to whatever you would like it to be.
-Save the file.

-3. Re-compile the code using the instructions listed in [Build From Source](#build-from-source)
+1. Find `config.txt` within the install folder.
+(Default is C:\Program Files (x86)\Unifi Search Tool)

+2. Add in your own values to the right of the `=` symbol

+3. Save config.txt

+Next time Unifi Search Tool is launched, it will have new pre-populated fields.

 ### Build From Source